 Stump everyone with True Facts That Sound Like Bull$#*t!

 Fans of xkcd ask Munroe a lot of strange questions.
 What if you tried to hit a baseball pitched at 90 percent the speed of light?
 How fast can you hit a speed bump while driving and live?
 If there was a robot apocalypse, how long would humanity last?
-What if everyone only had one soulmate?
-What would happen if the moon went away?

-In pursuit of answers, Munroe ran computer simulations, pored over stacks of declassified military research memos, solved differential equations, and consulted with nuclear reactor operators.
+In pursuit of answers, Munroe runs computer simulations, pores over stacks of declassified military research memos, solves differential equations, and consults with nuclear reactor operators.
 His responses are masterpieces of clarity and hilarity, complemented by signature xkcd comics.
-(They often predict the complete annihilation of humankind, or at least a really big explosion.)
+They often predict the complete annihilation of humankind, or at least a really big explosion.